Joli-ta/joli-ta.github.io/docs/about.md

 # About me

-I am a growing self-taught computer user, with the goal of finding the most simple and beautiful solutions to the little things that get overlooked or just don't receive much attention.
+I am a curious tech enthusiast, with the goal of finding the most simple and beautiful solutions to the little things that get overlooked or just don't receive much attention.
 Where some more imagination is in order.
 And perhaps some shell or Python scripting.

 For example, I loved assigning functions to some keyboard keys I noticed I could use for something more useful (e.g. right option key or eject key or how to create a shortcut to paste text without its copied formatting).